Cantido/calamity/guides/plugins.md

 *WARNING*: These examples are subject to a lot of change while this library is under development.

-## Building your own aggreate and process manager stores.
+## Building your own aggregate and process manager stores.

 Calamity delegates all impure functionality to its users.
 This means that Calamity does not start its own processes,